-Emission factors in the table above are provided for particulate fractions only and include the additional emissions resulting from the handling and processing of the product and raw materials.
+Emission factors in the table above are provided for particulate fractions only and include the emissions from the rotary kiln, the preheater and the raw mill.
+The handling and processing of the product is not considered.
 Particulate matter (PM) emissions from the combustion processes are included in chapter 1.A.2.f.
 For Tier 1 the emissions of NOx, CO, NMVOC, SOx, heavy metals and POPs can be assumed to be mainly due to the combustion of the solid and waste fuels and will be included in the emission factors in chapter 1.A.2.f.
 To avoid double counting, it is good practice to estimate these emissions in chapter 1.A.2.f.
 In the Tier 1 approach they will, as far as they originate from the chemical composition of the raw meal, be reported as ‘not estimated’ (NE).

 Activity data